Homestead Senior High School (Florida): History

 In 1992 Homestead High School was severely damaged by Hurricane Andrew, forcing the school to delay opening for the 1992–1993 school year by two weeks.
 Most of the families in the surrounding community left after the hurricane, but a few stayed, living in tents, mobile homes, or shared accommodation in other parts of the county.
-Those students still living in the area were forced to attend other schools in the district, which were at times ten to fifteen miles away.
+Those students still living in the area were forced to attend other schools in the district, some of which were ten to fifteen miles away.

 The damage done to Homestead High School was not significant enough for it to be demolished.
-Within a year of the disaster, Homestead High School and nearby South Dade High School (also damaged by Andrew) opened their doors to the still devastated areas welcoming students whose families had not left the area.
-Since the hurricane, the racial, ethnic, and socioeconomic mix of the community and school has changed, mainly due to the building of low income housing in the areas where middle-class homes were once located.
+Within a year of the disaster, Homestead High School and nearby South Dade High School (also damaged by Andrew) opened their doors to the still-devastated areas welcoming students whose families had not left the area.
+Since the hurricane, the racial, ethnic, and socioeconomic mix of the community and school has changed, mainly due to the building of low-income housing in the areas where middle-class homes were once located.

+Magnet Programs and Academies

+Homestead High School has the following Magnet Programs and Academies: